Bluefin Contributor's Guide

 Every maintainer started as a first-time contributor.
 Take it one step at a time, and don't be afraid to ask questions!

-- Start small: Begin with documentation or simple package additions
+- Start small: Begin with documentation or simple fixes and additions

 - Ask questions: Don't hesitate to ask for clarification